-RUH Foundation was established in 1983, and has since raised and invested more than $130 million of donor funds into innovative research, education, and patient care priorities for health-care advancements at RUH.
-Working together with donors and medical teams, we are saving lives.
+Royal University Hospital (RUH) Foundation was established in 1983, and has since raised and invested more than $163 million of donor funds into innovative research, education, and patient care priorities for health-care advancements at RUH.
+Working together with donors and medical teams, we are helping to save lives.

 RUH continues to enhance its programs and services through innovation, technology and research, ultimately improving patient outcomes.
-This provides a great opportunity for donors to support transformational care for patients and provide a difference in healthcare for the people of Saskatchewan.
-The RUH Foundation continues to partner with the SHA to make that happen.
+This provides a great opportunity for donors to support transformational care for patients and provide a difference in health care for the people of Saskatchewan.
+RUH Foundation continues to partner with the Saskatchewan Health Authority to make that happen.